MJCappella/TenantManagementSystem/README.md

 ```
 ### How to Run the Project
 1. Fork the repo and open the project directory.
-2. Run all the sql script in the database folder to create the tables.
+2. Run all the sql scripts in the database folder to create the database and its tables.
 3. Start the following two processes in **XAMPP** once it has been installed and loaded:
    * **Apache Webserver** - to serve HTTP requests.
    * **MySQL Server** - the database server.